manasgaur/CMSC-678/about.md

 or alternatively you may visit the SDS office in the Math/Psychology Building, Room 212.
 For questions or concerns, you may contact us through [email](disAbility@umbc.edu) or phone (410) 455-2459.
 If you require accommodations for this class, make an appointment to meet with me to discuss your SDS-approved accommodations.

+## UMBC policy for COVID-19
+While facemasks are recommended in many areas of the campus, they are still mandatory for laboratory and [classroom contexts](https://covid19.umbc.edu/latest-campus-communications/post/126794/).
+If students are having difficulties hearing and understanding a masked individual, instructors can submit an [RT ticket](https://doit.umbc.edu/request-av-services/) with DOIT to discuss microphone and other AV options.
+We remind you to be respectful of one’s decision to mask or not outside of classroom contexts.